mileweb/docs-content-cdn/docs/recipes/aws-bucket.md

 #### Certificates
 Create a Certificate in **“Certificates”**
-We are going to generate a certificate and sign it automatically with Let’s Encrypt
+Let's generate a certificate and sign it automatically with Let’s Encrypt.

 <p align=center><img src="/docs/resources/images/recipes/aws-bucket/create-certificate.png" alt="create bucket" width="600"></p>

 It’s dramatically easy to do.
-On **"Auto Generate Certificate"** tab, fill the *Certificate name* and *Certificate description* fields.
+On the **"Auto Generate Certificate"** tab, fill the *Certificate name* and *Certificate description* fields.
 Set *Auto Renew* to *Let’s Encrypt*.
 Then provide the *Common name* and *SAN* values.
-We just use `files.waytoo.digital` in both cases.
-Then click *“Save certificate”* certificate will be saved.
+We enter `files.waytoo.digital` in both cases.
+Then click *“Save certificate”* to save the settings.

 Deploy a Certificate to **Staging** environment
-When the certificate had been saved it is now possible to deploy it.
-We going to deploy it to staging to test our setup prior to put it to production.
+When we had saved the certificate, it is now possible to deploy it.
+We are going to deploy it to staging to test our setup before putting it to production.

 <p align=center><img src="/docs/resources/images/recipes/aws-bucket/deploy-to-staging.png" alt="create bucket" width="500"></p>